Mets' deGrom gets clean MRI on shoulder, no plans for IL - WTMJ

 “This is not the same thing.
 It’s been three different things,” Rojas said.
 “They’re not connected.
 One thing is not leading to the other.”

-Rojas said there is a chance batting is causing deGrom’s issues rather than hitting.
+Rojas said there is a chance batting is causing deGrom’s issues rather than pitching.

 DeGrom is 6-2 with a 0.54 ERA and 111 strikeouts and eight walks in 67 innings.